 New York Junior Session

-Each level will attend two ballet classes plus seminars and/or workshops between 10:00am and 4pm.
+Each level will attend two ballet classes plus seminars and/or workshops between 9:30am and 4:30pm.
 Enrolled students will receive a detailed daily schedule prior to the start of the program.
-Please note that adjustments may be made to this schedule dependent upon occupancy/studio capacity restrictions that may be needed to comply with local regulations.
+Learn more about the 2023 NY Junior Session in the brochure below.

 The New York Junior Session curriculum consists of the same varied course offerings as SAB’s core Winter Term program.
 Classes are geared towards young students who are working towards the possibility of a career in classical ballet.